osu-cs290-sp20/G5-Login-and-Vote/README.md

 1) authentication

-  a) auth can be handled by:
 		- AuthO.
 		- JWT and bcrypt.

 2) database for logging voters, votes, and subjects

-	a) database will have tables/models for:
 		- the voters and their votes.
 		- the subject being voted on and the voters who participated.